Software I Use

 Mail

-Yeah, the Apple one.
+Yeah, the stock Apple one.
 I only write a handful of emails a week and like having a dedicated native app and notifications.

 fish shell